Rojal123245/Selenium_python/Readme.md

 pip install pandas selenium openpyxl
 ```

 Additionally, you will need to download the appropriate WebDriver for your browser.
-For example, if you are using Google Chrome, download the ChromeDriver from here.
+For example, if you are using Google Chrome, download the ChromeDriver from [here](https://googlechromelabs.github.io/chrome-for-testing/#stable) .
 Make sure the WebDriver is in your system's PATH or specify its location in the script.

 Script Overview